Question: How do I pay my medical bills after a car accident?

 Question: Why won't the insurance company for the person who caused my injuries automatically pay my medical bills as they occur?

 St. George Attorney Answer: Simply put, the law does not require them to do this.
 The law requires that the tortfeasor (the party responsible for your injuries) makes you whole.
 The insurance company seeks to do this in one lump sum.
 They want to wait until all of your treatment is complete before they pay a dime.
 This helps them in many ways.
-It pinches the injured victims financially and thereby forces them to incur less bills than they may have otherwise.
-It also give the insurance company an opportunity to analyze your case as a whole so they can attack it better.
-There are tons of different varieties of pitfalls that injured victims may fall in after an auto accident.
+It pinches the injured victims financially and thereby forces them to incur fewer bills than they may have otherwise.
+It also gives the insurance company an opportunity to analyze your case as a whole so they can attack it better.
+There are tons of different varieties of pitfalls that injured victims may fall into after an auto accident.
 In order to get maximum recovery, your recorded medical treatment needs to be nearly flawless.
 Only an experienced injury attorney can help you ensure that happens.

 In summary, if you get to the right doctors, and you have an attorney that gets liens set up, you have good PIP coverage, and health insurance, the months following a car accident may not be so bad after all.
 However, missing any of those four key ingredients can make getting a fair recovery nearly impossible.
-If you hire McMullin Legal Group, our focus will be handling all of this nonsense.
+If you hire McMullin Injury Law, our focus will be handling all of this nonsense.
 That way, your focus can be on getting back to optimal health.